-Located in Washington, D.C., Geneva, and London, our International Trade team assists major U.S. and non-U.S. manufacturers and service providers in advancing their business interests, and sovereign and industry clients in securing their trade and investment objectives, through a range of international trade regulatory, dispute settlement, litigation, policy, and enforcement mechanisms.
+Located in Washington, D.C., Geneva, Brussels, and London, our International Trade team assists major U.S. and non-U.S. manufacturers and service providers in advancing their business interests, and sovereign and industry clients in securing their trade and investment objectives, through a range of international trade regulatory, dispute settlement, litigation, policy, and enforcement mechanisms.

-Our international team, including former government and WTO officials, trade remedy accounting and data specialists, and foreign legal experts, practices before the full range of governmental and international bodies to help our clients manage:
+Our international team, including former government and WTO officials, trade remedy accounting and data specialists, and foreign legal consultants, practices before the full range of governmental and international bodies to help our clients manage:

 - Trade remedy cases, including anti-dumping, countervailing duty (anti-subsidy), safeguard, and other actions, in the United States, Latin America and Asia, including the largest-ever antidumping case against China and the first countervailing duty petition to be successfully filed in the United States against subsidized imports from China;

 - WTO dispute settlements and other WTO matters, including advising governments on accession negotiations, multilateral trade negotiations, implementation of WTO commitments, and market access strategies for goods and services;

 - Customs compliance and litigation, including requirements of U.S. customs law for importers and associated audits and enforcement actions; and UK and EU customs laws and related policy;

 - Section 337 investigations before the U.S. International Trade Commission, in which companies are injured by unfairly traded imported products, including products that infringe valid and enforceable U.S. intellectual property rights and in which our capabilities in electrical, computer and mechanical patents are advantageous in the majority of investigations;